-1. Generative Exploration, Project Definition, Pre-development and Strategic (Max. weighting 40%) Generate significant value, on an existing or new asset (either operated or non-operated), through the achievement of several strategic objectives that exceed stretch targets as pre-determined by the Board, including:
+1. Generative Exploration, Project Definition, Pre-development and Strategic (Max. weighting 40%)

+Generate significant value, on an existing or new asset (either operated or non-operated), through the achievement of several strategic objectives that exceed stretch targets as pre-determined by the Board, including:

-- ( Define new, material JORC Mineral Resources (excluding Gonneville); - ( Increase materially an existing JORC Mineral Resource; - ( Define JORC Mineral Reserves or a material increase in JORC Mineral Reserves; - ( Complete a Feasibility Study for the Gonneville starter mine; - " Submit all technical studies required for major environmental approvals for Gonneville; - ( Secure a pathway to obtaining granted mining licences within the Julimar State Forest; and - ( Sell or divest a material asset (as part of an asset sale, joint venture or corporate transaction).
+- (Control of the control of the contr - (1) Increase materially an existing JORC Mineral Resource; - (Continue of the continue of t - " Complete a Feasibility Study for the Gonneville starter mine; - " Submit all technical studies required for major environmental approvals for Gonneville; - " Secure a pathway to obtaining granted mining licences within the Julimar State Forest; and - " Sell or divest a material asset (as part of an asset sale, joint venture or corporate transaction).